ChapelR/harlowe-audio/docs/README.md

 ## Tracks

 Tracks are the meat and potatoes of this library: everything you do is with tracks.
-Setting up your tracks should be done early, and you have a few options: use [a `startup`-tagged passage](https://twine2.neocities.org/#passagetag_startup) and `<script>` elements, or write the track definitions in JavaScript (but after the library).
+Setting up your tracks should be done early, and you have a few options: ~~use [a `startup`-tagged passage](https://twine2.neocities.org/#passagetag_startup) and `<script>` elements~~, or write the track definitions in JavaScript (but after the library).

 To setup a track, use the `A.newTrack()` method, and provide your track a name and at least one source.
 For example: